ckesoglou/31242-AIP/docs/API Specification.md

 `POST /api/signup`

 Attempts to create a user with the provided username, display name, and password in the requestBody.
-Sets the access_tokens cookie alongside a redirect request if successful.
+Sets the access_tokens cookie if successful.

 > Body parameter